metamath/lamp-guide/docs/index.md

 > <tt>e.
 CC -> cos e.
 CC</tt> and search.
 > You'll see a list including `coscl` - select `coscl` and press
 > "Choose Selected".
-> This has a work variable; press on the "A with arrow" (apply substitution)
+> This has a work variable; press on the "A with arrow" (apply replacement)
 > and substitute <tt>&amp;C1</tt> with `A` (remember to select
 > "Find Substitution" and then "Apply").
 > We now have <tt>|- ( A e.
 CC -> ( cos ` A ) e.
 CC )</tt> as a